 This situation best describes me:

-I was formerly certified with the ACCBC, I am valid with my current certifying organization (CO) and want to reinstate my ACCBC certification.
+I was formerly certified with the ACCBC, I am valid with another DHCS approved certifying organization (CO) and want to reinstate my ACCBC certification.

 I have never been certified with the ACCBC, I am valid with my current CO and want to transfer my certification to the ACCBC.
 (Please read the transfer and reinstatement policy in a new tab) Click here for the equivalency application page.